The Duke and Duchess of Cambridge set to tour Belize, Jamaica and the Bahamas ｜ BANG Showbiz English

 The Duke and Duchess will also see the impact the COVID-19 pandemic has had on the nations, and address matters close to their hearts, including the Earthshot Prize, which supports contributions to environmentalism, and mental health.

-Future King and Queen's Consort, Prince Charles and Camilla, Duchess of Cornwall, have also announced a three-day tour of Ireland, kicking off on March 23.
+Future King and Queen Consort, Prince Charles and Camilla, Duchess of Cornwall, have also announced a three-day tour of Ireland, kicking off on March 23.

 Princess Anne will head to Papua New Guinea from April 11 to 13.